loristns/BlogInPy/README.md

 - BlogInPy do essential, no more : create and share post around the world.

-- But BlogInPy is expendable : want comment ?
+- But BlogInPy is expendable : Want comment ?
 Add disqus by copying HTML code in your template !
 Want math ?
 Add Mathjax to Python-Markdown extensions and some javascript to template !

 - BlogInPy was concepted to by lighweight, portable and powerful.